-In addition, obligor exposures are also required to align to the AXA Group Global Issuer Framework which can constrain AXA XL obligor deployment even if AXA XL credit risk framework capacity exists.
+In addition, obligor exposures are also required to align to the AXA Group Global Issuer Framework, which can constrain AXA XL obligor deployment even if AXA XL credit risk framework capacity exists.
 Constraints from AXA Group come in various forms:

-- Names on Ban due to default risk, reputational risk, or high level of deployment; - Names on Watch where available capacity is limited; and - Names with defined risk capacity allocations.
+- names on Ban list due to default risk, reputational risk, or high level of deployment; - names on Watch list where available capacity has been already allocated to other AXA entities; and - names with specific risk allocations to the credit sensitive businesses and to Treasury.

 Credit risk arising from credit sensitive underwriting activities is also managed via the underwriting limit framework.
-Credit risk in the investment portfolio is also managed through various frameworks including Authorities & Guidelines and fixed income concentration.
+Credit risk in the investment portfolio is also managed through various frameworks including Authorities & Guidelines, and Fixed Income

+Concentration.
 These address the credit quality of obligors and counterparties, diversification, and exposure versus limits by rating, term, and seniority.